This easy Instant Pot Hawaiian pulled pork recipe is amazing and perfect for any party served as sliders or on top of rice for a tasty family dinner.

 Why do I use my Instant Pot as often as I do?
 Well during the summertime I do NOT want to turn on my oven when it’s 90ish degrees outside.
 During the busy school year it’s great too because we are BUSY!

 To start with all you need are a few items that can be found at your local Stokes Fresh Food Market including this Smithfield® PRIME Boneless Center Cut Pork Loin; it’s great for making pulled pork!

 - You see….not all pork is created equal.

-With Smithfield Prime Fresh Pork cuts you’ll get a piece of meat that is 20% more tender (than other leading brand for natural pork), there are no added hormones or steroids, it’s a product of the USA, and is gluten free.
+With Smithfield Prime Fresh Pork cuts you’ll get a piece of meat that is 20% more tender, there are no added hormones or steroids.
+It’s also a product of the USA, and is gluten free.

-You could use their pork tenderloin for this as well but I wanted a larger cut of meat so the center cut pork loin is what I chose, about 3.5 lbs. in size to feed all 5 of us.
+You could use their pork tenderloin for this but I wanted a larger cut of meat.
+The center cut pork loin is what I chose to use this time.
+Ours was about 3.5 lbs. in size and feed all 5 of us.